Jared-Glenn/Skipwatch/README.md

 - You can choose to go anywhere, with or without passengers, but it's expensive. ...
 But why?
 - Some sort of resource?
 Maybe Dibel replacements or something?
 - Keep track of schedules so passengers don't choose to take a wagon or train instead.
+- That would be an enormous cast, though, right?
+How many towns are we thinking?
+10?
+20?
+50?

 ### Controlling the Skipwatch
 - Minigames?